broke-protocol/broke-protocol/docs/README.md

 7. Once you're ready for the next step, go to the Examples page and start with the first one.

 ## Tips
+- Broke Protocol is compatible with Harmany assembly patching.
+Modify functionality on either the server or client to edit behaviors that aren't yet available in GameSource events.
+[Official Harmony Github](https://github.com/pardeike/Harmony)
 - Check the [Official Unity3D Manual](https://docs.unity3d.com/Manual/index.html) for Unity specific documentation.
 - Stay away from multi-threading (System.Threading & System.Timers) since much of BP and Unity code is not thread-safe.
 Use Unity Coroutines or InvokeRepeating instead to keep things on the main thread.
 - Don't forget to Upsert changes back into the database when finished editing.
 Typical usage: